Program Overview

 Preview the curriculum of this online special education bachelor's

 To earn your B.S. in Education – Special Education K-12, you need to complete 120 credit hours of coursework.
-The program includes 67 hours of professional education requirements, 38 credit hours of general education courses, 12 credit hours of additional requirements, 3 credit hours of licensure requirements.
+The program includes 67 hours of professional education requirements, 38 credit hours of general education courses, 12 credit hours of additional requirements and 3 credit hours of licensure requirements.
 Students can finish faster by transferring previously earned credit hours.
 Freshmen students are required to take a 3-hour Making Connections course.
 Transfer credit hours will be evaluated during the admission process.

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

 Instruction specific to teaching children with disabilities; skills for the identification and remediation of educational, psychological and social needs of learners with disabilities and/or gifted; discusses the special education process, impact of state and federal special education laws and policies.
 This course will include the preparation work necessary for formal admission to the teacher education program.
 This includes: completion of Career Awareness Inventory, application for admission to the teacher education program with required documentation and scheduling/ completing the department virtual interview.

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

 Theories of reading and the reading process.
 Provides a brief history of current trends in reading instruction, specifically for teaching students with disabilities.
 Includes 10 hours of fieldwork.
 Prerequisites: ELSE 3643, Admission to the Teacher Education Program.

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

 Evidence-based teaching strategies for teaching students with significant cognitive disabilities.

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

-Comprehensive survey of methods and materials in major curricular areas relevant to the instruction of K-12 special needs students with mild to moderate disabilities.
+Comprehensive survey of methods and materials in major curricular areas relevant to the instruction of K12 special needs students with mild to moderate disabilities.

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

 An introduction to the basics of autism spectrum disorders, covering historical perspectives, current definitions, characteristics and methodology.
-Emphasis will be placed on incidence and prevalence of trends, evidence-based practices, and assessment and progress monitoring.
+Emphasis will be placed on incidence and prevalence of trends, evidence based practices, and assessment and progress monitoring.

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

 Techniques and strategies in identifying, recording, evaluating, and changing social and academic behaviors of students with exceptional learning and behavior needs including theories and approaches for managing the special education classroom.

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

 Models, theories, philosophies, and research methods for evidence-based practices in special education.

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

 Collection and use of academic and behavioral data for special education purposes and application of assessment results.

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

 Survey of the causes, problems, and characteristics of emotional and behavior disorders in children and adolescents, and best practices for teachers.

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

 Assistive technology for persons with disabilities at all levels and ages, in a variety of categories.

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

 History, nature, characteristics, and needs of students with exceptionalities, including neuromotor impairments; orthopedic, musculoskeletal, and sensory disorders; and degenerative and terminal diseases.

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

 The special education classification process, and laws and cases impacting special education.

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

 Strategies for developing culturally appropriate family-professional partnerships to benefit children with special needs.

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

 Field-based experience designed to provide teacher candidates with the opportunity to apply knowledge gained through coursework in an elementary special education setting (K-6) that entails 30 hours of on-site practicum work.

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

 Directed teaching under the supervision of a qualified teacher at the elementary school level.

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

 Identification of skill deficiencies, modification of curriculum, designing and implementation of instructional strategies for learners evidencing disabilities in reading and language arts.
 Restricted to Special Education K-12 majors.

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

+Culmination of the Bachelor of Science special education degree program.
 Directed teaching under the supervision of a qualified teacher at the secondary school level.

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

 Effective K-12 math instructional and assessment strategies for exceptional learners.
 Restricted to Special Education K-12 majors.

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

 Field-based experience designed to provide teacher candidates with the opportunity to apply knowledge gained through coursework in a secondary special education setting (7-12) that entails 30 hours of on-site practicum work.

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

 Students must take the following:

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

 Sets, logic, and numbers with emphasis on the axiomatic development of the real numbers.
 Prerequisite, with a C or better in MATH 1023 or MATH 1043.

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

 Mathematical systems, continued development of real numbers, specifically rational numbers, geometry, and measurement with applications.
 Prerequisite, C or better in MATH 2113.

-Duration: 7 weeks | Credit Hours: 3
+Duration: 7 weeks

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

 Study of the important scientific, principles of individual human behavior from biological, cognitive, social, and behavioral perspectives.